A parent trying to help her child find student loans to cover the remaining cost of school sent us the following email:

 Parents Should do More than Help Their Child Find Student Loans

 These financial aid offices may be the best experts available, but their interests are not 100% aligned with the student.
 The main objective of a financial aid office is to get the classes paid for.
-The student is largely on their own when it comes to selecting the best route to pay for school.
+The student is largely on their own when selecting the best route to pay for school.